ry-gr/covert-radio/README.md

 9. Once Flashed insert into the Pi and do inital setup with a keyboard.
    - Here you can connect to wifi or ethernet, by entering ***sudo raspi-config***
-   - After network is set up and the PI is rebooted, above the terminal input section the IP address of the device is shown which should be recorded somewhere.
+   - After network is set up and the PI is rebooted, above the terminal input section the IP address of the device is shown which you should record for future reference.

 10. Now placing in the components is fairly easy, one thing to note is to plug in the RTL SDR 4 before putting in the dock, and sliding them in together so they fit well otherwise they will not fit.

 11. Any spots where there is a cut in the cardboard for a cable as shown in the 3d model where there is paper interfering, by cutting with a razor horizontally on the back of the paper where the cable needs to go, it can be slotted in easily.

-12. When all is done plug in your power cable to the Pi and Battery, wait for it to boot for a few seconds then browse to the PI's IP address and enjoy surfing the waterfall!
+12. When all is done plug in your power cable to the Pi and Battery, wait for it to boot for a few seconds then browse to the PI's IP address on your browser of choice and enjoy surfing the waterfall!

 ## Blueprint of supports for hardware